Proud to be a member of the

 We want to create successful learners who progress and achieve, considerate individuals who lead safe and healthy lives and responsible citizens who make a positive contribution to society.

-Geography is a crucial subject for students to learn and to understand about the formation of our world.
-We can then understand how people impact and change this and how it can be preserved and made more sustainable for the future.
+Geography is a crucial subject for students to learn and to understand the world around us.
+We can then understand how people impact and create change; we also consider how it can be preserved and made more sustainable for the future.

 Ethos & Values